Shephexd/shephexd.github.io/_posts/DeepLearning/2019-01-16-Deep_learning(4)-Back_propagation.md

 In the previous post, the topic is about the how neural networks work.
 In this post,  i will introduce the way to learn the neural network.
-Some text and figure in the post is from the book[^book]
+Some text and figure in the post is from the book[^2]

 In learning process, we will compute the `cost function`.